adasprilla/TouchPad-Gestures/README.md

    your specific touchpad device and/or laptop/pc.
 Update your BIOS if possible.

-6. If you raise an issue, please paste the screen output from steps 3 and 4 above.
-If appropriate, also paste the output of `libinput-gestures -l` to show what gestures you have configured.
+6. If you raise an issue, **always** include the output of `libinput-gestures -e` to show the environment you are using.
+    Also paste the output from steps 3 and 4 above.
+    If appropriate, paste the output of `libinput-gestures -l` to show what gestures you have configured.

 ### LICENSE